Commencement – 2016

 Each academic program at UIS selects a single graduating student to be Program Marshal for the UIS commencement ceremonies.
 This goes to students selected by the faculty as best exemplifying the goals and spirit of the program.
-The Program Marshals for 2014 are
+The ENS Program Marshals for 2016 were

 - Omonike Ayorinde – MS, Environmental Sciences

 - Makenzie Riedle – BA, Environmental Studies

 Symphony of the Soil

 ENS will host a screening of the documentary Symphony of the Soil.
 Drawing from ancient knowledge and cutting edge science, Symphony of the Soil is an artistic exploration of the miraculous substance soil.
 By understanding the elaborate relationships and mutuality between soil, water, the atmosphere, plants and animals, we come to appreciate the complex and dynamic nature of this precious resource.
 The film also examines our human relationship with soil, the use and misuse of soil in agriculture, deforestation and development, and the latest scientific research on soil’s key role in ameliorating the most challenging environmental issues of our time.
 Filmed on four continents, featuring esteemed scientists and working farmers and ranchers, Symphony of the Soil is an intriguing presentation that highlights possibilities of healthy soil creating healthy plants creating healthy humans living on a healthy planet.